npm-wharf/kickerd/README.md

   * difficult to reason about / predict
   * don't solve for changes to values in various configuration sources

-## So Why Not Confd?

- * It's design is based around manging multiple services on a system
- * It errors when keys are missing from a back-end instead of falling back (as advertised)
- * It's watch-mode has serious CPU/Memory overhead problems which multiply when run per container
- * It appears to be abandonware :(

- For my use case, the first 3 generate a lot of additional work.
-I built a work around for the first, but the other two require me to maintain a separate fork of something that's not an ideal fit to begin with.

 ## What It Does

 kickerd is an attempt to address this by providing a CLI/daemon that will: